michsa/chores/README.md

 ```
 Completion: {
-  taskId
+  taskId: string
-  date
+  date: date
-  points
+  points: number
+  isPartial: boolean
+  category: string
 }
 ```

 Completions are many-to-one with Tasks.
-The `points` value of a completion can be less than or equal to the point value of the parent task (ie, it's possible to partially complete a task).
+The `points` value of a completion can be different from the point value of the parent task.

 When creating a completion, inputs for `points` and `date` should default to the point value of the task and the current date respectively, but should be configurable in the UI.

+#### Partial completions

+A completion typically but not necessarily indicates that we should mark the task as "completed", meaning we reset its scheduled time or deadline if it is recurring

 ### Settings